BlockchainCommons/Gordian/Docs/Envelope-Use-Cases-Educational.md

 Despite that, companies still need to work with personal information, and that's the case for Burton Bank.
 They fund student loans based on government backing, and as a result they have to follow a variety of regulations.
 One of them states that they may only offer funds to educational institutes whose loan holders maintain an 80% graduation rate within two years for professional schools and within four years for colleges.
 As a result, Burton Bank needs to receive information on the graduation of its loan holders, but this can be tricky as they sometimes buy loans from other banks or sell them to other banks: no one but Burton knows what loans they hold!

 Acme Professional School thus prepares a general report on graduation for all of their students three times a year.
 To protect the recipients, they elide it so that no toxic data is transmitted.
-Burton Bank can then purposefully correlate the elided data using the personal data they already have on hand, but without accepting any new responsibility for the data of students not associated with the bank!
+Burton Bank can then selectively correlate the elided data using the personal data they already have on hand, but without accepting any new responsibility for the data of students not associated with the bank!

 Acme's yearly report lists the identifiers for their students, plus enough additional information to allow verification, all signed by Acme.
 ```